The Bankrate promise

 The bottom line

 Your credit utilization ratio is a major factor in your credit score, so do your best to keep your credit utilization as low as possible.
-You can use a credit utilization calculator or credit monitoring app to determine your credit utilization rate, or you can do the math by hand.
+You can use a credit utilization calculator or credit monitoring app to determine your credit utilization rate.